nyyManni/msdfgl/README.md

 - Edge-coloring for teardrop with 1 or 2 segments
 - Support for cubic segments (doesn't seem to be too common in .ttf fonts)
 - Unit testing
-- Letter 'l' in Liberation fails to render.
 - Maybe render several fonts to same buffer if there is space?
 - Anti-aliasing in the default renderer
 - Glyph metadata tree needs cleanup and leaks memory